riveratn/riveratn.github.io/_teaching/hurricane_maria.md

 location: "Mayaguez, Puerto Rico"
 ---

-In this paper, we examined Hurricane Maria's impact on Puerto Rico's coast using remote sensing.
+In this paper, we used remote sensing to examine Hurricane Maria's impact on Puerto Rico's coast.
 A comparison of aerial imagery before and after the hurricane showed a significant decrease in vegetation density, an increase in ocean sediments, major floodings, and extensive shoreline erosion.
-This paper is written in Spanish.
+This manuscript is in Spanish.
 Don't hesitate to contact the authors for a translation if needed.

 Main Findings
 ======